 CDA R2 documents created by non-clinicians create a family of documents called patient generated documents.
 This type of document will be identified through the use of a clinicalDocument/code.
 LOINC code 51855-5 is one example of a LOINC code which would indicate a patient generated document.

-Generated DocumentGenerated DocumentGenerated Document US Realm Patient Generated Document Document Header
+US Realm Patient Generated Document Header

 [ClinicalDocument: templateId 2.16.840.1.113883.10.20.29.1 (open)]

-The US Realm Patient Generated Document document header template must conform to the Universal Realm Patient Generated Document document header template.
+The US Realm Patient Generated Document header template must conform to the Universal Realm Patient Generated Document header template.

 SHALL contain exactly one [1..1] realmCode="US" (CONF:16791).